kohkimakimoto/BackgroundProcess/README.md

 /tmp/php/background_process/process.2494951fd9d147bc3e.php
 ```

-**Json meta data file** is a json fommated file. it's created at the preprocess in the **Executable PHP file**.
+**Json meta data file** is a json formmated file. it's created at the preprocess in the **Executable PHP file**.
-It includes process id and timestamp created files.
+It includes process id and created timestamp.
 It is used to inspect background process statuses through BackgroundProcessManager Class API.
 At default, this file is like the following
 ```
 /tmp/php/background_process/process.2494951fd9d147bc3e.json
 ```
+Executable PHP file and Json meta data file are same name without extentions.

 These two files are automatically deleted at the end of the processing.
+Therefore, you generally don't need to manipulate them.

 ## Installation